 What's happened

 Laboratory analyses from multiple countries confirm Russian opposition leader Alexei Navalny was poisoned with epibatidine, a rare toxin found in poison dart frogs.
 Russia denies involvement.
-The findings revive longstanding concerns over Moscow's use of poisons against critics, with implications for international relations and political repression.
+Navalny died in 2024 while serving a 19-year sentence, raising longstanding concerns over Moscow's use of poisons against critics.

 What's behind the headline?